 Students use the drug to stay awake and focus on finishing assignments.
 The drug is widely passed around on college campuses.
 Students sometimes refer to Adderall as a “study drug,” and there’s a common misconception that the drug will allow students to gain knowledge and receive better grades.

 Dosage amounts vary based on the patient’s age, specific needs and the condition for which Adderall is prescribed.

 Adults usually start with Adderall IR 5 mg once or twice daily.
 Their dose may be increased or decreased depending on response.
 If an adult is started on Adderall XR, the dose may be 10–20 mg initially.
 The maximum recommended dose is 50 mg daily.

 Children under 12 years old will be started at 2.5–10 mg daily, depending on their medical condition and age.
 The dose will then be closely monitored and adjusted by the prescribing doctor.
 The maximum daily dose for children is 40 mg.

 Adderall addiction can manifest in a number of ways.
-Each person can experience different symptoms depending on the severity of the addiction, but some common symptoms of Adderall abuse include:
+Each person can experience different symptoms depending on the severity of the addiction.

 - A decline in personal hygiene